leopengningchuan/movie-insights/README.md

 - `ratings_small.csv`
 - `keywords.csv`

-The `data cleaning.ipynb` notebook generates a cleaned version of the movie dataset, saved as following files in the folder `cleaned_data/`:
+The `data cleaning.ipynb` notebook generates a cleaned version of datasets, saved as following files in the folder `cleaned_data/`:
 - `movies_cleaned.csv`
 - `movie_metadata_supporting.xlsx`
 - `ratings_small_cleaned.csv`
-- `ratings_cleaned.csv`
+- `ratings_cleaned.csv` (Omitted from version control due to size constraints)

 These files serve as standardized and preprocessed datasets for use in subsequent analysis and model development.